Skip to main content

 Browse the table and chart

-In the main screen, you will find a table that integrates your business information recorded in the accounting accounts and the goals you have set for the future (or actual, for months already past due).
+On the main screen, you will see a table showing your business data, both what has already happened (what you have accomplished) and the goals you have set for the future.

 ☝🏼 The goals you enter in the Goals view are automatically projected in Cashflow, but you can manually adjust them or customize Holded's projections.
 Learn more here.